facelessuser/coloraide/docs/src/markdown/advanced.md

 ```

 For these types of color spaces, ColorAide will map the achromatic response with a spline and use it as a reference
-to give detect achromatic values for undefined chroma and hue.
+to detect achromatic values for undefined chroma and hue.

 ```py play
 Color('cam16-jmh', [100, NaN, NaN]).convert('srgb').to_string(hex=True)